 Lizze and Dr. Pattie decided to move their supervised visits to the Massillon YWCA because it was a better fit for Gavin and his special needs.
-It was more of a therapeutic environment and they would help Gavin’s biological father and paternal grandmother learn how to interact with Gavin appropriately.
-They refused to show up at the visits as a “matter of principle” because they do not believe they need to be supervised.
+It was more of a therapeutic environment, and they would help Gavin’s biological father and paternal grandmother learn how to interact with Gavin appropriately.
+They refused to show up at the visits as a “matter of principle” because they did not believe they needed to be supervised.
 They allowed pride and principle to separate them from Gavin.
-Nick then received his 2nd DUI, went to jail and the visits stopped all together.
+Nick then received his 2nd DUI, went to jail, and the visits stopped altogether.
 At no time did we ever discourage them from seeing him or him from wanting to see them.
 To this day, Gavin’s father still has yet to set up his visits at the Massillon YWCA.

-We were found in contempt for doing so by Muskingum County court and my wife now faces jail time if she does not turn him over.
-We have the full support of all Gavin’s doctors in perusing this adoption again.
-Our lives are so fragile and Gavin’s is even more so.
+We were found in contempt for doing so by Muskingum County court, and my wife now faces jail time if she does not turn him over.
+We have the full support of all Gavin’s doctors in pursuing this adoption again.
+Our lives are so fragile, and Gavin’s is even more so.
 All we want is to be a family and move on as best we can.

 Granting this adoption will allow us to do just that, move on and live as a family.
 Fundamentally nothing will change because I am the only father figure he has ever known.
 I am the one he goes to when he is scared.
 I am the one that shields him from all of this needless court drama.

-Eventually he stopped asking and now rarely ever mentions them anymore.
-Believe it or not that’s heart breaking for me as father.
+Eventually, he stopped asking and now rarely ever mentions them anymore.
+Believe it or not, that’s heartbreaking for me as a father.
 God has given him many challenges in life already, he doesn’t need this one.

-Nothing will change the fact that I am his father, even though he calls me his “Robby”.
+Nothing will change the fact that I am his father, even though he calls me his “Robby.”
 I have never encouraged him to call me dad because that’s just a name and it means nothing.
-I know what he means when he calls me “his Robby”.
-No matter what happens I will still be here doing the same things I have been doing for 7 years, along with my wife.
+I know what he means when he calls me “his Robby.”
+No matter what happens, I will still be here doing the same things I have been doing for seven years, along with my wife.
 I will never be one of those who abandon him, never.